apache/beam/website/src/_posts/2019-05-01-adding-data-sources-to-sql.md

 ```
 0: BeamSQL> CREATE EXTERNAL TABLE input_seq (
-. . . . . >   sequence INT COMMENT 'this is the primary key',
+. . . . . >   sequence BIGINT COMMENT 'this is the primary key',
 . . . . . >   event_time TIMESTAMP COMMENT 'this is the element timestamp'
 . . . . . > )
 . . . . . > TYPE 'sequence';